DaveGee/datadog-cpu/readme.md

 ### `2022-05-17`

+- Keeping track of load trends seems a bit too much for a 60-element array.
+Might be premature optimization....
+- Multiple ways of measuring the 2min windows for detecting loads and recoveries:
+-- 1/ Counting samples (based on sample frequency) -> Easy but not precise, and dependent on polling freq -- 2/ Keeping track of samplings timestamps when polling -> More precise, not dependent on polling freq -- Chose to go with timestamps, as it feels more natural to write tests and code is closer to instructions (speaking of window of 2 minutes instead of 120 samples)
 - Issues with testing state... because of non-reinitialized store
 - LoadChart doing both setInterval and dispatch is difficult to test